 But even when the divorce is amicable, it is possible to end up in bankruptcy because you still have to pay child support and spousal support and this can be a strain if your financial situation changes after the divorce.
 Living on a single income is also very hard for people who are used to having access to a full purse due to their marriage.
 Furthermore, mismanagement of money or failure to properly live within your means could lead to trouble and you could find yourself being forced into bankruptcy as a result.

 If you keep the house after the divorce, beware.
 Nothing can get you into financial problems quicker than too much house that you cannot afford.
 There is a lot more to the house than just the mortgage.
-There is also the property taxes which can be astronomical.
-For the average million dollar home, plan on paying upwards of $20,000 per year in property taxes, on top of the mortgage.
+There are also property taxes which can be astronomical.
+For the average million-dollar home, plan on paying upwards of $20,000 per year in property taxes, on top of the mortgage.
 This is not even counting the maintenance and utilities.
 It is these add ons that can lead to trouble and before you know it you find yourself being forced into bankruptcy.

-Credit card debt and over spending are another culprit.
+Credit card debt and overspending are other culprits.
 It is not unusual to find yourself leaning more heavily on your credit card when you are a single income household – especially if you are used to a certain standard of living and you don’t have the income to continue to live like that.
 This is especially true for women but can be true for men as well, where they use credit cards to maintain a standard of living they no longer enjoy due to their divorce and before you know it, they are forced into bankruptcy.

 To avoid being forced into bankruptcy because of your divorce, consider the following:

 - Create a budget and stick to it

 - Don’t keep the house if you can’t pinpoint exactly how you are going to pay for it for at least one year without breaking into the bank.

 - Contact your creditors and try to work things out and get extensions for deadlines